shrapnel55/brickstorm-scanner/README.md

 **2. Scan an entire directory recursively**: The script will use `find` to scan all files within the specified directory.
 BRICKSTORM has been deployed to a variety of locations on appliances and Mandiant recommends a thorough review of the entire file system.
 **note:** This script will traverse all mounted filesystems.
-If you are running this script on a device witi large datastore volumes, take care to specify paths that exclude them.
+If you are running this script on a device with large datastore volumes, take care to specify paths that exclude them.

 ```
 ./find_brickstorm.sh / > "/tmp/results-vmware-$(date +%F).txt"